Skip to main content

 Holy Feasts

-The Marcionite liturgical calendar includes two Major Feasts and two Minor Feasts, all celebrated on fixed dates.
+The Marcionite liturgical calendar includes two Major Feasts and two Minor Feasts

 Major Feasts